-The dugong, or ‘sea cow’, is adapted for life in the sea with a streamlined body, wedge-shaped tail and strong flippers.
-As air-breathing mammals, dugongs must return to the surface every 5-10 minutes.
+The dugong, also known as the sea cow, is adapted for life in the sea with a streamlined body, wedge-shaped tail and strong flippers.
+As air-breathing mammals, dugongs must return to the surface every five to 10 minutes.

-Feeding is the dugong’s principal activity – they consume up to 25kg of seagrass per day.
-Frightened animals can make a whistling sound while calves can give bleat-like cries.
+Feeding is the dugong’s principal activity, consuming up to 25kg of seagrass per day.
+If frightened, dugongs make a whistling sound while calves give bleat-like cries.

 Dugongs typically have a 70-year lifespan.
 They are either solitary or socialise in loose herds of typically up to 30 animals, although herds of several hundred animals have been reported.

 After a 13-month gestation, females give birth to a single calf.
-Reproductive and population growth rates are very slow, as a female will only give birth every 2½ to 5 years.
+Reproductive and population growth rates are very slow, as a female will only give birth every two and a half to five years.

 *International Union for Conservation of Nature is the world’s main authority on the conservation status of species